robequijano-opswerks/rhal_documentation/docs/Solutions.md

     - Direct pushes or commits to the main branch of the GitHub repository are not allowed.
 Only pull requests (PRs) are permitted, requiring review and approval before merging.
     - Git branch protection cannot be enforced due to restrictions on the private repository.
-    - Only color names must be input in the environment variable; hex codes and empty values are not allowed.
+    - Only color names must be input in the environment variable; hex codes are not allowed.

 Using TeamCity, the developers have set up a CI/CD system that handles the following: